ian-curtis/recommender/reflection.md

 # A Recommendation Algorithm for Spotify Users

 Music is one of the rare forms of communication that can be understood on a profound level by anyone; it has the power to cause significant emotional effects, to spark inspiration, to ignite change, to spread knowledge, and more, even regardless of song language.
 Music’s influence is ever-growing, and its unique powers have become significantly more relevant throughout the COVID-19 pandemic.
 As communities shut down and governments issued lockdown orders, music played a more significant role for many people wishing to take advantage of their isolation and extra time.
-Studies in Spain and Israel have demonstrated that, during the pandemic, people have turned to music more than average, whether it be listening to songs, playing an instrument, or watching a livestream (Cabedo, Ziv).
+Studies in Spain and Israel have demonstrated that, during the pandemic, people have turned to music more than average, whether it be listening to songs, playing an instrument, or watching a livestream (Cabedo-Mas, Ziv).

 With so many people interacting with music, it is natural that many would be searching for new music to listen to.
 This raises some interesting questions.
 How do we recommend new music to people?
 What variables need to be considered in order to provide a good reccommendation?
 What exactly is a good recommendation and how can we be certain a listener agrees?
 Can user satisfaction of recommendations improve if a user is given control over how their recommendations are created?

 Spotify users may be familiar with current Spotify-provided personalized recommendation systems.
 One, Discover Weekly provides listeners with new songs they haven't heard before and another, Release Radar, provides recently-released songs that a listeners might enjoy.
 Both playlists give 30 songs once a week and are the result of a complex algorithm.
 The exact methods used to construct this algorithm are private to Spotify as are the variables considered in recommendation; therefore, conducting research with Spotify-provided recommendations is difficult.
 Researchers would have no control over any part of the process and would be unable to manipulate an independent variable.

-While this algorithm is not as complex nor as effecient as those from Spotify, it does allow researchers to have some freedom in choosing which/how many variables to manipulate.
+While the present algorithm is not as complex nor as effecient as those from Spotify, it does allow researchers to have some freedom in choosing which/how many variables to manipulate.
 Outside of research, the goals of this program are to provide a new way for users to find new music without having to wait a whole week and to make those recommendations as accurate as possible.
 In other words, we want to minimize the number of recommended songs that a user did not enjoy and to recommend as many songs as possible that a user will enjoy.
 A few sub-goals follow:

 * We want to avoid recommending only Top-40 songs (unless this is what *should* be recommended)
 * We want to recommend songs that a user does not already have saved in their library
-* We want to recommend songs that a user has not heard before (see Limitations for more on this)
+* We want to recommend songs that a user has not heard before (see [Limitations](#limitations) for more on this)

 In general, we are interested if, as mentioned above, giving a user some control over how their recommendations are created leads to higher overall satisfaction with those recommendations.